The Dalriadan clans of ancient Scotland

 of the same name.
 Pattersane has been recorded as Patterson, Paterson, Pattersen, Patteson, Pattison and many more.

 Early Notables of the Pattersane family (pre 1700)

 Notable amongst the Clan

-, Bishop of Edinburgh...
-Another 26 words (2 lines of text) are included under the topic Early Pattersane Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Pattersane Notables in all our PDF Extended History products and printed products wherever possible.